 After completing her master’s degree in clarinet at the Sibelius Academy in Helsinki with Harri Mäki and Kari Kriikku, Estonian born Erle Kont is continuing her education in master’s of conducting in the same university with Sakari Oramo and Petri Komulainen.

 Erle is also the artistic director and chief conductor of Tapiola Entertainment Band – a big band type of an orchestra, whose repertoire ranges from nostalgic Finnish pop music to tangos and jazz.
-This unique ensemble was established in 1987 and still has several founding members playing in it!
+This unique ensemble was established in 1987 and it still has several founding members playing in it!
 The orchestra plays all original transcriptions because of the wide variety of instruments in the ensemble – wind and string instruments together with accordions, guitar, bass and percussion instruments.
 It is a versatile orchestra created to take music out to the community and share the fun and joy the ensemble feels when playing.

 As a prolific prize winner on the clarinet, Erle Kont is the prize winner of 14 competitions, including 1st prize from international Eduard Medinš competition (2011, Latvia), 2nd prize from the Eduard Medinš competition (2012, 2013, 2014) and 1st prize from Estonian national competitions (2009, 2011).
 In 2018 Erle won a special prize for the best interpretation of a new piece by Tõnis Kaumann from the Estonian national clarinet competition given by the composer himself.
 During a 2015 ISA Festival in Austria, Erle won both 1st prize in Bohuslav Martinu competition as a soloist and 1st prize in Viktor Kalabis competition as a duo.